Statutory Declarations in Australia

 • Unlike other States and Territories, the Northern Territory is quite relaxed in who can sign a statutory declaration.
 Anyone who is over 18 years old can witness a statutory declaration.

-Like many other traditional legal processes which were altered during the pandemic, there has been an evident relaxation in relation to the requirement that documents such as statutory declarations be witnessed in person.
+Like many other traditional legal processes that were altered during the pandemic, there has been an evident relaxation concerning the requirement that documents such as statutory declarations be witnessed in person.
 It is important to check the requirements of your State or Territory to ensure that you can witness the document online.

 Key Takeaways

-If you require any advice in relation to contracts, contact our team at Progressive Legal.
+If you require any advice concerning contracts, contact our team at Progressive Legal.
 All you need to do is fill out our online contact form on this page or contact our office at 1800 820 083.

 *NB// The contents of this article are information only and should not be relied on as legal advice.
 Please seek specialist legal advice in relation to your particular situation.